ckknight/concur/Readme.md

 ## Issues

-  If you find any issues with Escort or have any suggestions or feedback, please feel free to visit the [github issues](https://github.com/ckknight/concur/issues) page.
+  If you find any issues with Concur or have any suggestions or feedback, please feel free to visit the [github issues](https://github.com/ckknight/concur/issues) page.

 ## License